MyTurn-OpenSource/pyturn/README.md

 ## For developers

+Check for errors:
+- `/var/log/nginx/pyturn-error.log`
+- `/var/log/uwsgi/app/pyturn*`
-Check for errors under `/var/log/nginx/myturn-error.log`, and using right-click Inspect under Chromium, or similar JavaScript console functionality under other browsers.
+- using right-click Inspect under Chromium, or similar JavaScript console functionality under other browsers.

 To install this on a DigitalOcean droplet running Debian, first install needed packages: